dgolteanu/MSc/Lab book/README.md

 ### 2022/07/27
 Re-run MLDSP CLI **daniel_branch 3172c7d** on the cloud using `ontario_filtered<10.fasta` data file, this is essentially a rerun of `Ontario_gisaid_2` but using balanced accuracy score to make appropriate comaprison between deduplicated (Ontario_gisaid_3) and unduplicated runs of MLDSP (here named **Ontario_gisaid_4**): `MLDSP daniel_data/Ontario_covid/OneDrive_1_2022-02-06/ daniel_data/Ontario_covid/gisaid_filtered\<10.csv -r Ontario_gisaid_4`.

+## Nextstrain website data
 Ran MLDSP CLI **daniel_branch 3172c7d** on local with Nextstrain dataset using both Gisaid clades **Nextstrain_gisaid<20** and Nextstrain clades **Nextstrain<20**.
-In both cases datasets were cleaned to remove classes with fewer than 20 samples (so each fold in 10X cross validation has at least 2 samples in worst case).
-Re-run below with imporved output formatting but results remain the same, Class size 'incorrect' showing removed classes present in metadata but not run
+In both cases datasets were cleaned to remove classes with fewer than 20 samples (so each fold in 10X cross validation has at least 2 samples in worst case): `cleaned_gisaid<20.fasta` & `cleaned_nextstrain<20.fasta`

+N.B.
+Re-run below with imporved output formatting but results remain the same, Class size here 'incorrect' showing removed classes present in metadata but not actually run
 ```
 10X cross validation classifier accuracies:
 	LinearDiscriminant: 0.8360432725435075